 This award, in association with the Barney II and Moore Foundations is named after Barnabas, a servant leader in the Bible.
 It serves as an efficient instrument to the entire educational community through the promotion of the ideals of service that substantially benefits others.
 This award is made available by the Agape Center and will be given out to one current student and one current employee at Messiah College.

 Click here to learn more about the Barnabas Award!

 This Service-Learning Faculty Grant is designed to encourage faculty to integrate service learning into the curriculum.
-This grant can be used for the advancement of two purposes: faulty scholarship in the area of service-learning or integration of service learning into existing coursework.
+This grant can be used for the advancement of two purposes: faculty scholarship in the area of service-learning or integration of service learning into existing coursework.

 To learn more about Internal Grants click here.